-Industrial Internet Account
+Industrial Internet View

-Industrial Internet Account provides a single management system to manage fixed wireless, Wi-Fi, and cnReach deployments.
-The device types include 60 GHz cnWave, cnMatrix, cnRanger, cnReach, cnPilot Home (cnPilot R-Series), cnVision, ePMP, Enterprise Wi-Fi (E-Series and XV-Series) and cnPilot Enterprise (ePMP 1000 Hotspot), Machfu, PMP, and PTP.
+Industrial Internet View provides a interface for Fixed Wireless, Wi-Fi, and cnReach deployments.
+The device types include 60 GHz cnWave, cnMatrix, cnPilot Home (cnPilot R-Series), cnRanger, cnReach, cnVision, Enterprise Wi-Fi (E-Series and XV-Series) and cnPilot Enterprise (ePMP 1000 Hotspot) and ePMP.

-Home Page
+Home page

-The Home Page is the first page displayed when the user logs into cnMaestro On-Premises.
-It provides links to the core functional areas in the UI, as well as Cambium Networks support center, community, and documentation.
-It can be accessed from any page in the UI by clicking the Home tab.
+The Home page is displayed when the user logs into the cnMaestro.
+It provides links to the core functional areas in the UI, such as Cambium Support Center, Community, Documents, and Licensing.

-Figure 3 cnMaestro On-Premises - Home Page
+Figure 2 cnMaestro On-Premises - Home page

-Page Structure
+Page structure

-Most of the cnMaestro On-Premises pages follow a standard structure, which consists of a left-side menu and a content area.
-In many pages, tabs provide navigation through the content for a particular section.
+cnMaestro follows a standard page structure, which consists of a left-side menu and a content area.
+On many pages, tabs provide additional content navigation.

-Figure 4 cnMaestro On-Premises - Page Structure
+Figure 3 cnMaestro On-Premises - page structure